Tuesday, April 29, 2025

 But the giant turban hampers movement and the barrier isolates.

-Logone, a state south of Bornu so farther from the Saharan trade route, keeps traditional restraints on growth:
+Logone, a state south of Bornu so farther from Saharan trade, keeps traditional restraints on growth:

-• The king offers the mission many more supplies than it can consume, which makes obtaining them from local producers pointless.
+• The king offers the mission far more supplies than it can consume, so that it will not seek them from local producers.

 • Clapperton sees an iron for the first time and gives it a rare illustration:

-• But commerce is expanding and power becoming stronger, as in DjiminiWeaving and dyeing appear in the 18th century.
-Chieftaincies unite at about the same time and toward 1800 the king becomes nominally Muslim, a sign of centralization since it brings the claim that power comes from God.
+• But commerce is expanding and power developing, as in DjiminiWeaving and dyeing appear in the 18th century.
+Chieftaincies unite at about the same time and toward 1800 the king becomes nominally Muslim, a sign of strength since it claims that power comes from God.

 # # #